amar1n/SunlightHours/README.md

 The solution was implemented by developing a Serverless API With DynamoDB, AWS Lambda, and API Gateway.

 The technologies used were...
-* AWS Lambda for running Java 8 code without provisioning servers
+* AWS Lambdas for running Java 8 code without provisioning servers
 * AWS API Gateway, API Keys and Usage Plans for Serverless REST API
 * AWS IAM to protect access to AWS services and resources used by the Lambda functions
 * AWS DynamoDB for a managed NoSQL database